benwiz/sasha/README.md

 ## To Do

-- Cognito authorizer, may have to be custom (`/`, `/map`, and `/sns` need to be secured).
+- Cognito authorizer, might have to be a custom authorizer.
+For: `/`, `/map`, and `/sns`.

-- Refine SNS strategy.
-Update all inter-function communication to be via SNS excluding the `send-sns` message for an alternative to using AWS SDK.
-Just enough to tide over until
+- Remodel function structure to SNS more.

 - Create Alexa Smart Home Skill
+- RaspiCam to S3 bucket

 - Location: Perform action based on current location of requested (or all?) people.
 Use Clojure.
 - Currently, to add a new field to an existing model the following steps must be performed:
   - Update the sylink `models.go` (this is okay)